trustline-inc/probity/README.md

 ### Fiat Tokens

-The system admin (AKA "governance address") is able to issue fiat tokens for lending in Probity when using `VaultEngineIssuer`.
+The system admin (also referred to as the "governance address") is able to issue fiat tokens for lending in Probity when using `VaultEngineIssuer`.

 ```
 yarn run issuance <network>